 and tinsel wings,

 What If There Were No Bees?: A Book About the Grassland Ecosystem (Food Chain Reactions) by Suzanne Slade

 The Bee Movie might have educated children on the ecosystem and the role the bees play in the food chain, but this book takes it one step further to explain the interdependency and the consequences of a world without bees.
-And on the last page … other grassland animals in danger: masked bobwhite, Utah prairie dog, and prairie chicken. [nonfiction picture book, ages 4 and up]
+And on the last page … other grassland animals are in danger: masked bobwhite, Utah prairie dog, and prairie chicken. [nonfiction picture book, ages 4 and up]

 The Case of the Vanishing Honeybees: A Scientific Mystery by Sandra Markle